 Rogaland, Troms og Finnmark, Trøndelag and Vestfold og Telemark)

 Third countries – High risk countries and territories

-New policies to enter the Canary islands would allow you to avoid quarantine
+New policies to enter the Canary Islands would allow travelers to avoid quarantine

 The Minister of Industry, Commerce and Tourism, Reyes Maroto, is working on implementing PCR tests to enter the Canary Islands in order to create safe health corridors and allow visitors to avoid the quarantine.
-The aim is to attract travelers from the UK and Germany and, if possible, from Nordic countries.
+The aim is to attract travelers from Germany and, if possible, from Nordic countries.

 What is the current COVID situation in Spain?